Locust Lumber: A Natural, Long-Lasting Alternative to Pressure-Treated Wood

 If you're building a raised bed, fence, or rustic deck and want to avoid pressure-treated chemicals, ask us about locust.
 Availability is limited, but we're happy to notify you when we have a fresh load in stock.
 Delivery options available.

-🌲 Serving Clinton, Deansboro, and the surrounding Mohawk Valley
+🌲 Milled in Clinton NY, Serving and the Mohawk Valley and Upstate New York